DeepOmni: Towards Seamless and Smart Speech Interaction with Adaptive Modality-Specific MoE: Methods

 \subsection{Architecture}

 The overall architecture of the model is shown in Fig.~\ref{fig:model_arch}, which mainly consists of an Audio Encoder, a connector, an MoE backbone, and a streaming codec.
 Let $X_i^A$ and $X_i^T$denote the audio input and text input of the $i$-th sample, respectively, and $Y_i^A$ and $Y_i^T$ denote the audio output and text output of the $i$-th sample, respectively.
 The model’s text and speech responses are represented as $Y^T \in V$ and $Y^A \in U$, where $V$ and $U$ denote the text vocabulary and the speech codec vocabulary, respectively.
-The embeddings of speech $H_i^A$ and text $H_i^T$ are combined and used as the overall feature $H_i$ input to the model, as shown below:
+The embeddings of speech $H_i^A$ and text $H_i^T$ are combined and used as the overall feature $H_i$ input to the model.

-where $mean$ here refers to taking the average of the two embeddings.
 The loss $\textit{L}$ of the model over N samples can be defined as:

-where $T_i$ donates the maximum number of tokens of the output text $Y_i^T$ and the output speech $Y_i^A$ of the $i$-th sample.
+where $T_i$ denotes the maximum number of tokens of the output text $Y_i^T$ and the output speech $Y_i^A$ of the $i$-th sample.

 \textbf{Audio Encoder and Adapter}\quad We use Whisper-medium~\cite{radford2023robust} as the audio encoder, which consists of 24 Transformer blocks with a hidden size of 4096 and 16 attention heads.
 It includes multiple convolutional downsampling layers that downsample the speech features by a factor of 4.
 We use an 80-dimensional log Mel-filterbank with a 25ms window length computed every 10ms as the input to the audio encoder.
-A convolution-based audio adapter is used to align the audio modality with the backbone language model and further downsample the speech features.
-Finally, for the input $X_i^A$, as shown in Equation~\ref{eq:encoder}, we obtain the hidden state $H_i^A$.
+A MLP-based audio adapter is used to align the audio modality with the backbone language model and further downsample the speech features.
+Finally, for the input $X_i^A$, we obtain the hidden state $H_i^A = Adapter(Encoder(X_i^A))$.

 \textbf{Mixture-of-Experts Backbone}\quad The backbone model is DeepSeek-V2-Lite~\cite{liu2024deepseek}, as shown in Fig.~\ref{fig:model_arch}.
 Each MoE layer is adaptively divided into modality expert groups for specialized training and learning of the corresponding modality.
 Specifically, the text expert group is responsible for generating written text such as mathematical code, while the speech expert group is responsible for generating spoken language such as emotional speech response.
 In addition, there is a shared modality expert group for learning common knowledge across both modalities such as daily conversations.
 The weights among modality expert groups are allocated through modality routing, as follows: